Premier League agree historic winter break

 The break — which falls well short of those taken in mainland European leagues — will give the 20 Premier League teams a weekend off football in February beginning in the 2019/20 campaign.

-However, whilst the elite players in the Premier League can look forward to one weekend off there will be no such respite for those in the lower divisions in terms of the league programme.“It is currently impractical even if it was desirable for the EFL to do so,” said EFL chief executive Shaun Harvey, citing the 46-game seasons and resulting promotion playoffs.
+However, whilst the elite players in the Premier League can look forward to one weekend off there will be no such respite for those in the lower divisions in terms of the league programme.

 The EFL, though, did make one move to reduce the playing time by abolishing extra-time for their League Cup competition — if the scores are level after 90 minutes the game will be decided on penalties.